 It is possible to quit your job and travel for a long time.
-If you’re willing to take that leap of faith out of financial and social security (and believe that you can land cat-like on your feet when you come home), I think almost anyone can do the same.
+If you’re willing to take that leap of faith out of financial and social security (and believe that you can land on your feet when you come home), I think almost anyone can do the same.
 Which leads me to point #2…

 2. You don’t need a lot of money to travel long-term.

 The plane ticket is obviously a big expense, but once you’re at the destination, you can linger for a very long time with the right budget-oriented mind.
 South East Asia is famously good value, especially if you eat at cheap local cafes and don’t mind dorm beds.
 Try couchsurfing too.

 3. Wi-fi is everywhere!

 It’s in $6 Cambodian hotel rooms that don’t even have hot water.
 We found wi-fi in our jungle lodge in Corcovado National Park in Costa Rica, even though the rooms didn’t have walls and the only light was the moon.
 You’re always connected (though the quality of the signal can be dodgy!)

 4.Common sense can prevent stuff being stolen.